 While there are several options available today for rebuilding a patient’s smile, none are as lifelike or as long-lasting as dental implants.
 Why are they so successful?
-It’s simple – implants replace the ENTIRE natural tooth, not just the visible, white portion that’s known as the crown.
+It’s simple – dental implants replace the ENTIRE natural tooth, not just the visible, white portion that’s known as the crown.
 With a new tooth root in place, the patient’s jawbone is able to remain full and healthy, and oral function is greatly improved as well.
 Better yet, our dentists at Jacksonville Complete Dentistry offer the entire procedure right here in-office for maximum convenience and comfort!
-If you’d like to find out whether or not you’re the right candidate for dental implants, just give us a call today.
+If you’d like to find out whether or not you’re the right candidate for dental implants in Jacksonville, just give us a call today!